 Insurance is another common route.
 While standard health insurance rarely covers non-medical home care, many clients have long-term care insurance policies specifically for this purpose.
 Government programs like Medicare and Medicaid also play a huge role, but they come with strict rules.
 It’s a common misconception that Medicare covers long-term care; it typically only pays for short-term, skilled care after a hospital stay.
 Medicaid, on the other hand, does cover long-term care for low-income individuals, but the reimbursement process can be slow.
 Understanding these different home care payment options is the first step in creating a stable financial plan for your agency.

-Paying for Care Out-of-Pocket
+Paying for Home Care With Your Own Funds

 When a family pays for home care services directly with their own money, it’s known as private pay.
 This is one of the most common ways people cover the costs of in-home support, and for your agency, these clients are often the bedrock of a stable business.
 Payments come directly from the source, which means you don’t have to wait on slow approvals from insurance or government programs.